Tom Clancy's Splinter Cell Double Agent

 - 14 % negative mentions

-“Nice Splinter Cell game with some new mechanics while still retaining the old ones that really made you feel like an undercover agent, especially with secondary missions that usually asked you not to get alerted.”
+“Nice Splinter Cell game with some new mechanics and still retains the old ones that really made you feel like an undercover agent, especially with secondary missions that usually ask you to not get alerted.”

 “This, without question, has got to be one of the most frustrating stealth gameplay experiences I've ever had the displeasure of playing.”